DNinjaDev07/oncodepayment/README.md

 OnCode payment recorder mimics a payment record solution.
 It is a REST API Project written in Java with the Spring framework with H2 in-memory database.

-The technologies for development, testing and CI/CD include:
+The technologies for development, deployment and CI/CD include:

 ### Docker
 Dockerfile is available in project and image has been built with: